TL;DR

 Insurers calculate premiums based on risk.
 Any information that changes this risk profile must be declared.
 Here are the top 10 most common, and most dangerous, omissions.

 - Change of Address: Where you park your car overnight is a primary rating factor.
-Moving from a quiet rural village to a dense urban area significantly changes the risk of theft or accidental damage.
-You must inform your insurer immediately.
+Moving from a quiet rural village to a dense urban area significantly changes the risk of theft or accidental damage. you should consider whether you may need to inform your insurer immediately.

 - Vehicle Modifications: This is a major pitfall.
 Insurers need to know about any change from the factory standard.
 This includes alloy wheels, spoilers, engine remapping (tuning), tinted windows, and even custom paint jobs.
 A modification can increase the vehicle's value, its appeal to thieves, or its performance, all of which affect the risk.